Naaimaben/Naaimaben/README.md

 I'm Naaima, a recent graduate with a Master's degree in Big Data & Artificial Intelligence, and a Bachelor's degree in Computer Engineering.
 I recently completed an internship at the Center for Remote Sensing Applications at the University Mohammed VI Polytechnic of Benguerir in which I worked for 6 months as a Geospatial Big Data Engineer on the MIT Project at the CRSA.
 <h3> Academic & Internship projects</h3>
 <li>Development of a Distributed Storage Framework for Remote Sensing Big Data for Environmental Applications in Morocco using NoSQL Databases and Hadoop Ecosystem.</li>
+<li> Deployment of Predictive Modelling of Spotify Skip Action Prediction on user acoustic data using Machine Learning classification models, Django and Herok</li>
 <h3>Skills</h3>
 <li>  Data Science: Machine Learning, Deep Learning, Natural Language Processing </li>
 <li> Big Data: Hadoop, MapReduce, Hive, HBase, Apache Spark, Docker, DataViz, Grafana, Tableau </li>